 The Miami Zoo comes alive for Zoo Lights, the annual holiday event that lights up the zoo's grounds.
 Dozens of animal-shaped lights line the walkways, and 3D glasses are provided for the full effect.
 Visitors can take camel rides, go down the hippo slide, and ride the horses on the carousel.
 You can even watch the animals open their Christmas presents.

-Zoo Lights will be open on Fridays and Saturdays between November 23 and December 29, 2018.
+Zoo Lights will be open on select nights between November 29 and December 29, 2019.
 There are also special themed nights, which include: